Microsoft Teams Toolkit for Visual Studio Code

 If you want to have a better estimation of how the app will behave in the cloud environment, you can deploy your resources to the cloud and preview your app with the backend running in the cloud (remote).

 Deployment happens in two steps: Provisioning and Deployment.
 Provisioning creates all the necessary Azure resources that your application uses.
 It is typically done once.
 To provision your backend to an active Azure subscription:

-Deploy copies your application to the provisioned Azure resources.
+Deploy copies of your application to the provisioned Azure resources.
 It is typically done after every change to your application.
 To deploy your application to the provisioned resources in an active Azure subscription:

 Publish your application to Teams

-When your application resources and infrastructure are deployed successfully, you can publish and register your app to Teams app catalog to share with others in your organization.
+When your application resources and infrastructure are deployed successfully, you can publish and register your app to the Teams app catalog to share with others in your organization.

 There are many ways in which you can participate in the project, for example:

 Give security researchers information on how to privately report security vulnerabilities found in your open-source project.
 See more details Reporting security issues.